Inferara/inferara.com/content/blog/ltl-ctl-for-smart-contract-security.md

 ## Computation Tree Logic (CTL)

-While `LTL` is linear and considers the flow of time as a single path, `CTL` allows for branching time, where multiple future possibilities can be considered from any given point. `CTL` introduces path quantifiers to specify properties of computation trees — structures representing all possible executions of a system from any given state.
+While `LTL` is linear and considers the flow of time as a single path, `CTL` allows for branching time, where multiple future possibilities can be considered from any given point[[2]]. `CTL` introduces path quantifiers to specify properties of computation trees — structures representing all possible executions of a system from any given state.

 The two path quantifiers are:
 - $A$ (for All paths): Specifies that a property must hold on all possible future paths.